BLAM: Merry Christmas from a Drunk Driver

 Do I need to tell you about it?

-Maybe in exchange of laughing in satisfied mischief as you hop onto social media and post the location of that DUI checkpoint you passed on the way home, you might be inspired to share this instead.
+This year when the holiday season rolls around, maybe in exchange of laughing in satisfied mischief as you hop onto social media to post the location of that DUI checkpoint you passed on the way home, you might be inspired to share my story instead.

-And you, over there—maybe you’ll think twice and hand over your keys on New Year’s Eve.
+And you, over there—maybe you’ll think twice and hand over your keys on your birthday.

-Or you—maybe you’ll wrestle the keys from your boyfriend when he slurs about how he’s “just fine” and isn’t too drunk to drive when you know better, and maybe you won’t give a spluck of Christmas figgy pudding that he’s mad at you the whole way home.
+Or you—maybe you’ll wrestle the keys from your boyfriend when he slurs about how he’s “just fine” and isn’t too drunk to drive when you know better, and maybe you won’t give two candy corns on a Halloween cupcake that he’s mad at you the whole way home.

 Maybe you’ll save a life.

+His.
 Yours.
-His.
 Somebody’s grandma.
-Maybe it’ll be somebody’s five-month-old child like the one that was killed by her drunk father on the same highway a few months after my wreck.
+Maybe it’ll be somebody’s five-month-old child like the one that was killed by her drunk father on that very highway a few months after my wreck.
 He survived, you know.
 So did her twin sister.
 Maybe yours won’t.

 So let’s have done with it, shall we?